inkdrop-org/inkdrop-visualizer/README.md

 No configuration required!
 As long as you can run terraform init, Inkdrop will work.
 In the UI you can also filter by resource type or tags.

+## Telemetry
+As this is a local CLI tool we have no information about your setup.
+The only telemetry we collect is a simple ping to our server, to estimate usage of the CLI tool.
+To turn it off simply use the flag "--telemetry-off"

 # Running Inkdrop in CI Process

 If you'd like to run inkdrop from your CI process you can just let the runner create an SVG image.